FuelLabs/fuels-ts/.changeset/red-rivers-run.md

 "@fuel-ts/program": minor
 ---

-Add test to ensure asm from wasm is initialzed
+Ensure asm from wasm is initialzed